Special circulation tasks and issues

 If you cannot find the item after three months, mark the item Withdrawn by checking it out to your WD-XX user, where XX indicates your library code.
 This allows the item to be fully removed from the catalog during item maintenance.

-List Items MISSHOLD
+List Items MISSHOLD (Flow Chart)

 This report that were on the Holds shelf for a patron, and now cannot be found; the item was very recently seen and handled to make the hold available for the patron.
 This can happen if the item is not checked out with the patron's other holds, or mistakenly given to a different patron.